tantaman/DATS-DAP/README.md

 A library for compiling and evaluating LDAP style filters in Javascript.

-This code was freshly written (May 19 2012) and is not yet fully tested.
+This code was freshly written (May, 19 2012) and is not yet fully tested.
 You can see what tests are currently implemented by browsing the test folder.

+Big glaring issue: I still need to figure out how to create new instances of Jison parsers... right now there is one jison generate parser that modifies a few globals... yeah.. you can see where that is going to cause some nightmares down the road.

 Usage
 =====